-Four industries hold large manufacturing use water rights to provide for plant operations.
+One other group of water rights holders should be noted, industrial entities that hold large manufacturing use water rights to provide for plant operations.
 These entities, listed in Table 1-12, generally do not act as providers to other industrial customers.
 Dow Chemical, however, provides municipal water supply to the Brazosport Water Authority.